Trevor-Davis/documentation/production-ready-deployment-steps.md

 But now you should see an additional route in the list, you should see the network segment(s) you just created in the previous step.

+### Identify DNS Server
+In the next steps you are going to be configuring either staticly a virtual machine on the NSX-T segment or assigning IP addresses via DHCP to that virtual machine, either way, you are going to need to have a DNS server identified.
+You can use a DNS server in your environment which is accessible, but that this point you may not have access to the DNS server in your environment because Global Reach has not been configured.

+If you have access to a DNS server you have already created somewhere in your enviornment, use that, if not identify the DNS server being used by your jumpbox and use that same DNS server.

 ### Provide DHCP Services to NSX-T Network Segment (Optional)
 If you want to use DHCP on your NSX-T segment(s), follow the guidance in this step, if not, skip to XXXXXXXXXXXXXXXX.